Surkh Dum-i-Luri: Archaeology

 Traces of boulder walls were noted on the surface.
-The site was excavated, with Maurits N. van Loon and Richard C. Haines) for 19 days from June 7 to June 25 in 1938 with 30 workers.
+The site was excavated, with Maurits N. van Loon and Richard C. Haines) for 19 days from June 7 to June 25, 1938, with 30 workers.
 Nine 10 meter by 10 meter areas QH, II, IJ, JH, JI, JJ, KG, KH, and KI) were excavated at the main building.The plan of the building was recovered and determined to be a temple (usually refereed to as a sanctuary at this site) of the first half millennium BC.
 A terraced square was found in the center of the main room and deemed to be an altar.
 This work also revealed the entrance of another building facing the main building across a wide street.
 One sounding (GK) was dug northeast and up slope of the main building finding "portions of additional heavy-walled buildings with parallel, narrow rooms and jogs in their exterior walls, separated by a street" and pottery sherds.
 The small finds included a ram-headed stone pestle, arrowheads (16 bronze, 2 iron), bronze mirrors, male and female figurines in frit as well as bronze, and most notably about 200 stamp seals and cylinder seals (some with Kassite period cuneiform inscriptions), many embedded in the walls and floors.
 A Giyan III cemetery 200 meters west was also excavated.

 Finds included one Harappan etched carnelian bead which was found in an Iron AGE III context but dated to much earlier.
 Embedded into the walls were a number of sheet metal headed bronze pins.
-Another notable find, in an 8th century BC context, was a bronze spike-butted axe-head with lion mask.
+Another notable find, in an 8th-century BC context, was a bronze spike-butted axe-head with lion mask.